rust-lang/mdBook/book-example/src/continuous-integration.md

 Following these instructions will result in your book being published to GitHub pages after a successful CI run on your repository's `master` branch.

-First, create a new GitHub oauth token with the "public_repo" permissions (or "repo" for private repositories).
+First, create a new GitHub "Personal Access Token" with the "public_repo" permissions (or "repo" for private repositories).
 Go to your repository's Travis CI settings page and add an environment variable named `GITHUB_TOKEN` that is marked secure and *not* shown in the logs.

-Then, add this snippet to your `.travis.yml`:
+Then, append this snippet to your `.travis.yml` and update the path to the `book` directory:

 ```yaml
 deploy: